-- (e) operational procedures including- - (i) principles of maintenance, procedures for the maintenance of airworthiness, defect reporting, pre-flight inspections, precautionary procedures for fueling and use of external power, installed equipment and cabin systems; - (ii) normal, abnormal and emergency procedures; - (iii) operational procedures for carriage of freight and dangerous goods; - (f) principles of flight including fundamentals of aerodynamics; - (g) radiotelephony communication procedures and phraseology. - (2) The applicant shall demonstrate a level of knowledge appropriate to the privileges granted to the holder of a flight engineer licence in at least the following subjects- - (a) fundamentals of navigation, principles and operation of self-contained systems; and - (b) operational aspects of meteorology. - (3) The applicant shall have completed, under the supervision of a person accepted by the Authority for that purpose, not less than 100 hours of flight time in the performance of the duties of a flight engineer. - (4) The Authority shall determine whether experience as a flight engineer in a flight simulator, which it has approved, is acceptable as part of the total flight time of 100 hours and credit for such experience shall be limited to a maximum of 50 hours - (5) Where the applicant has flight time as a pilot, the Authority shall determine whether such experience is acceptable and, if so, the extent to which the flight time requirements of subregulation (3) can be reduced accordingly.
+- (e) operational procedures including- - principles of maintenance, procedures for the maintenance of airworthiness, defect reporting, preflight inspections, precautionary procedures for fueling and use of external power, installed equipment and cabin systems; - (ii) normal, abnormal and emergency procedures; - (iii) operational procedures for carriage of freight and dangerous goods; - (f) principles of flight including fundamentals of aerodynamics; - (g) radiotelephony communication procedures and phraseology. - (2) The applicant shall demonstrate a level of knowledge appropriate to the privileges granted to the holder of a flight engineer licence in at least the following subjects- - (a) fundamentals of navigation, principles and operation of self-contained systems; and - (b) operational aspects of meteorology. - (3) The applicant shall have completed, under the supervision of a person accepted by the Authority for that purpose, not less than 100 hours of flight time in the performance of the duties of a flight engineer. - (4) The Authority may accept the experience as a flight engineer in a flight simulator, which it has approved, as part of the total flight time of 100 hours and credit for such experience shall be limited to a maximum of 50 hours.

-- (6) The applicant shall have operational experience in the performance of the duties of a flight engineer, under the supervision of a flight engineer accepted by the Authority for that purpose, as follows- - (a) normal procedures including- - (i) pre-flight inspections; - (ii) fueling procedures and fuel management; - (iii) inspection of maintenance documents; - (iv) normal flight deck procedures during all phases of flight; - (v) crew coordination and procedures in case of crew incapacitation; - (vi) defect reporting; - (b) abnormal and alternate (standby) procedures including- - (i) recognition of abnormal functioning of aircraft systems; - (ii) use of abnormal and alternate (standby) procedures; - (c) emergency procedures including- - (i) recognition of emergency conditions; - (ii) use of appropriate emergency procedures. - (7) The applicant shall demonstrate the ability to perform as flight engineer of an aircraft, the duties and procedures described in subregulation (6) with a degree of competency appropriate to the privileges granted to the holder of a flight engineer licence, and to- - (a) recognise and manage threats and errors; - (b) use aircraft systems within the aircraft's capabilities and limitations; - (c) exercise good judgement and airmanship;
+- (5) The applicant shall have operational experience in the performance of the duties of a flight engineer, under the supervision of a flight engineer accepted by the Authority for that purpose, in the following areas- - (a) normal procedures including- - (i) pre-flight inspections; - (ii) fueling procedures and fuel management; - (iii) inspection of maintenance documents; - (iv) normal flight deck procedures during all phases of flight; - (v) crew coordination and procedures in case of crew incapacitation; - (vi) defect reporting; - (b) abnormal and alternate or standby procedures including- - (i) recognition of abnormal functioning of aircraft systems; - (ii) use of abnormal and alternate or standbyprocedures; - (c) emergency procedures including- - (i) recognition of emergency conditions; - (ii) use of appropriate emergency procedures. - (6) The applicant shall demonstrate the ability to perform as flight engineer of an aircraft, the duties and procedures described in sub regulation (5) with a degree of competency appropriate to the privileges granted to the holder of a flight engineer licence, and to- - (a) recognise and manage threats and errors; - (b) use aircraft systems within the aircraft's capabilities and limitations; - (c) exercise good judgement and airmanship;

-- (d) apply aeronautical knowledge; - (e) perform all the duties as part of an integrated crew with the successful outcome assured; and - (f) communicate effectively with the other flight crew members - (8) The use of a FSTD for performing any of the procedures required during the demonstration of skill prescribed in subregulation (7) shall be approved by the Authority, which shall ensure that the FSTD is appropriate to the task.
+- (d) apply aeronautical knowledge; - (e) perform all the duties as part of an integrated crew with the successful outcome assured; and - (f) communicate effectively with the other flight crew members. - (7) The use of an FSTD for performing any of the procedures required during the demonstration of skill prescribed in sub-regulation(6) shall be approved by the Authority, which shall ensure that the FSTD is appropriate to the task.

-153. Privileges and limitations of a flight engineer licence
+151. Privileges and limitations of a flight engineer licence

-- (1) Subject to compliance with the requirements specified in regulations 18, 20 and 22(1), the privileges of the holder of a flight engineer licence shall be to perform the duties of a flight engineer of any type of aircraft on which the holder has demonstrated a level of knowledge and skill, as determined by the Authority on the basis of the requirements specified in regulation 152(1) and (6) which are applicable to the safe operation of that type of aircraft. - (2) The types of aircraft on which the holder of a flight engineer licence is authorised to exercise the privileges of that licence, shall be either entered on the licence or recorded elsewhere in a manner acceptable to the Authority.
+- (1) Subject to compliance with the requirements specified in regulations19, 21 and 23, the privileges of the holder of a flight engineer licence shall be to perform the duties of a flight engineer of any type of aircraft on which the holder has demonstrated a level of knowledge and skill, as determined by the Authority on the basis of the requirements specified in regulation 150(1) and (6) which are applicable to the safe operation of that type of aircraft. - (2) The types of aircraft on which the holder of a flight engineer licence is authorised to exercise the privileges of that licence, shall be either entered on the licence ..